Criminal Law

 The detainee may communicate with family by:

-- Meet face-to-face on visitation days,
+- Receiving face-to-face visits on designated visiting days,

-- Make phone calls at certain frequency,
+- Making telephone calls at a prescribed frequency,

-- Engage in written correspondence.
+- Engaging in written correspondence.

-Judicial Control: Alternative to Detention
+Judicial Control: The Alternative to Detention

-- Travel ban abroad,
+- A ban on travel abroad,

 - Surrender of passport,

-- Periodic check-in at police station,
+- Periodic check-in at a police station,

-- Not communicating with specific persons,
+- A ban on communicating with specific persons,

 - Not leaving residence (house arrest),

-Objection to Detention
+Objecting to a Detention Order

-When detention order is given:
+When a detention order is issued:

 - Absence of strong criminal suspicion,

-- Detention reason not concrete,
+- The detention ground is not concrete,

-- Sufficiency of judicial control
+- Sufficiency of judicial control as an alternative.

-Limits on Detention Period
+Limits on the Detention Period

-- Varies by offence type,
+- Varies by the type of offence,

 1. Release Request

-- Whether circumstances have changed,
+- Whether circumstances have changed since detention was ordered,

-- How new evidence affects situation,
+- How any new evidence affects the situation,

 2. Transition to Judicial Control